nmielnik/notes/technical/medium-editor/talk-09-20-2018/README.md

 * Things to consider when working on open-source
 * Importance of vibrant community and recruiting
   * Davi recruited me quickly, I waited too long to do the same
-* The downside of the glamour
+* The downside of the glamour <-- what are we really trying to say here?
+I think you want the last slide and bullet to capture the whole journey as something that was a great accelerator for the business, a rewarding personal journey, but something that left you with lingering feelings of guilt / regret